IvanaAguilar1/cs131/a2/README.md

 ## <b>3.
 How you can use this command</b>

 You can use this shell script by simply running the script with the command "./a2.sh".
-Then follow the instructions that follow to check the size of any directory on your  system.
+Then execute the instructions that follow to check the size of any directory on your  system.

 ## <b>4.
 Example Execution Results</b>